Pathway to Zero Emissions for LPG

 Co-processed HVO is also prevalent across the continent with a current production capacity of around 1.8 million tonnes (the majority of which is concentrated in Spain).

-In Australia, it is expected that bioLPG from the HVO process would come as a by-product of production of biodiesel and/or SAF, as is the case globally.
-Production and use of biodiesel and SAF are likely to increase as part of the transition to net zero as transport industries seek to lower its emissions.
+In Australia, it is expected that bioLPG from the HVO process will come as a by-product of production of biodiesel and/or SAF, as is the case globally.
+Production and use of Biodiesel and SAF are likely to increase as part of the transition to net zero as transport industries seek to lower their emissions.

-There are a number of sizeable biodiesel and SAF projects in the planning for Australia, including:
+At the time of the release of the Frontier Economics modelling, there were three sizeable Biodiesel and SAF projects in the planning for Australia, including:

-- BP renewable fuel and green hydrogen project at Kwinana (WA).
-BP is currently proposing to establish a renewable fuel and green hydrogen site in the Kwinana industrial site in Western Australia.
+- BP renewable fuel and green hydrogen project (WA): BP is currently proposing to establish a renewable fuel and green hydrogen site in the Kwinana industrial site in Western Australia.
 The project would involve repurposing a fuel import site to produce 8,000-10,000 barrels of biodiesel and SAF per day from products such as waste oil, tallow and used cooking oil.

-- Oceania Biofuels Project at Gladstone (QLD).
-Gladstone, Queensland was selected as the site in April 2022 for a $500 million biodiesel and SAF refinery.
+- Oceania Biofuels Project, Gladstone (QLD): Gladstone, Queensland was selected as the site in April 2022 for a $500 million biodiesel and SAF refinery.
 The project proposes to use locally sourced tallow, canola and used cooking oil to produce 350 million litres of SAF and biodiesel per year.
-Construction is planned to begin in 2023 and operations by 2025.
+Construction is planned to begin in 2023 and operations by 2025 .

-The supply of conventional LPG is steadily phased-out in favour of these low emission and zero emission alternatives.
-Conventional LPG supply is phased-out entirely by 2045.
-By 2050, zero emissions sources are the only sources of supply still in the market.
+The supply of conventional LPG is steadily phased-out in favour of these net zero and, ultimately, actual zero emission alternatives.
+All conventional LPG supply is phased-out entirely by 2045.
+By 2050, zero emission sources are the only sources of supply still in the market.

 The full Frontier Economics Report 'Path to Zero Emissions for LPG' is available below...